Spring-SWE/Userscripts/README.md

 # Xenoblade Chronicles 3 Collectors Edition Checker

-`I wrote this in a couple minutes so don't expect anything crazy here.`

-This script will simply constantly check the status of Xenoblade Chronicles 3 Collectors Edition for you.
+This script will constantly check the status of Xenoblade Chronicles 3 Collectors Edition for you.
 This script was written really quickly so expect it to be updated over time to be a little more robust.
 I'll be working on it over the new few days but as of now, it works well enough.

 ![Alt text](https://i.ibb.co/3MH9Bp2/Screen-Shot-2022-05-22-at-3-20-55-PM.png "xb3 nintendo page")